ksopyla/CudaDotProd/README.txt

-Project for testing some sparse matrix-vector multiplication wiht CUDA and .net
+﻿Project for testing some sparse matrix-vector and matrix-matrix multiplication wiht CUDA and .net.

-It contains few different examples usefull for teaching and testing.
+All matrices are in CSR format.
+The code contains different CUDA kernels for multiply sparse matrix vs dense vector and sparse matrix vs another sparse matrix.
+It contains several cuda kernel for sparse matrix dense vector product and sparse matrix sparse matrix product.

+Author: Krzysztof Sopyła (ksirg@wp.pl)

+If you want to use it or find any bug please let me know.